kbarszczak/DB_load_balancer/README.md

 ## Features

 The system is designed to be as flexible as possible.
 The only restriction is to use SQL database engines rather than Objective ones such as MongoDB.
 The key features of the architecture are:
-- possibility of quick change of the database engine
+- the possibility of quick change of the database engine
 - ease in changing the connected databases
 - flexible enough to implement each method for other frameworks
-- ease in changing the load-balancing algoritm during the system work
+- ease in changing the load-balancing algorithm during the system work
 - self-synchronizing mechanism with query caching
 - self-fixation mechanism